Rashu1991/SeleniumAutomationProject/README.md

 # POMAutoSelPractice

-This is a Hybrid Framework based on Data driven approach using Page Object Model Design Pattern TestNG Framework for assertion and writing test cases.
+This is a Hybrid Framework based on Data driven approach using Page Object Model Design Pattern  and TestNG Framework for assertion and writing test cases.
 It is a Maven project so basically the skeleton is like:
       src/main/java
         package/packages..